Skip to main content

 Esc

-Best eSIM for Costa Rica 2026: Tested in San José, Manuel Antonio & Tamarindo
+Best eSIM for Costa Rica 2026: 5 Plans Tested

-Here’s every provider we tested, with real speed data from 120+ tests across 6 Costa Rican destinations, full pricing breakdowns, and clear recommendations for every type of traveler.
+Here’s every provider we tested, with real coverage data from 100+ tests across 6 Costa Rican regions, full pricing breakdowns, and our recommendation for each type of traveler.

 Quick Picks: Best eSIM for Costa Rica at a Glance